hXtreme/tachiyomi-wiki/FDroid-for-debug-versions.md

+# In process of trying out bamboo, expect issues 23.4.

 There is a repo for debug versions available, maintained by [@j2ghz](https://github.com/j2ghz).

 The repo url is `https://fdroid.j2ghz.com/repo`.
 If you want to see all versions, not just 3 latest, you can use `https://fdroid.j2ghz.com/archive` as well.
 You can test availability by checking https://fdroid.j2ghz.com/repo/index.xml